-(g) Fire-resistant hydraulic fluids shall be used in hydraulically actuated underground machinery and equipment unless such equipment is protected by a fire suppression system or by multipurpose fire extinguisher(s) rated at a sufficient capacity for the type and size of hydraulic equipment involved, but rated at least 4A:4OB:C.
+(g) You must use fire-resistant hydraulic fluids in hydraulically actuated underground machinery and equipment unless such equipment is protected by a fire suppression system or by multipurpose fire extinguisher(s) rated at a sufficient capacity for the type and size of hydraulic equipment involved, but rated at least 4A:4OB:C.

-(h)(i) Electrical installations in underground areas where oil, grease, or diesel fuel are stored shall be used only for lighting fixtures.
+(h)(i) You must only use electrical installations in underground areas where oil, grease, or diesel fuel are stored for lighting fixtures.

-(i) Leaks and spills of flammable or combustible fluids shall be cleaned up immediately.
+(i) You must clean up leaks and spills of flammable or combustible fluids immediately.

-(j) A fire extinguisher of at least 4A:4OB:C rating or other equivalent extinguishing means shall be provided at the head pulley and at the tail pulley of underground belt conveyors, and at 300-foot intervals along the belt.
+(j) You must provide a fire extinguisher of at least 4A:4OB:C rating or other equivalent extinguishing means at the head pulley and at the tail pulley of underground belt conveyors, and at 300-foot intervals along the belt.

-(k) Any structure located underground or within 100 feet (30.48 m) of an opening to the underground shall be constructed of material having a fire-resistance rating of at least one hour.
+(k) Any structure located underground or within 100 feet (30.48 m) of an opening to the underground must be constructed of material having a fire-resistance rating of at least one hour.

-(a) No more than the amount of fuel gas and oxygen cylinders necessary to perform welding, cutting, or other hot work during the next 24-hour period shall be permitted underground.
+(a) You must not permit more than the amount of fuel gas and oxygen cylinders necessary to perform welding, cutting, or other hot work during the next 24-hour period underground.

-(b) Noncombustible barriers shall be installed below welding, cutting, or other hot work being done in or over a shaft or raise.
+(b) You must install noncombustible barriers below welding, cutting, or other hot work being done in or over a shaft or raise.

 (19) Ground support.

-(a) In tunnels (other than hard rock) timber sets, steel rings, steel frames, concrete liners, or other engineered tunnel support systems shall be used.
-Every tunnel support system shall be designed by a licensed professional engineer.
-Design specifications shall be available at the worksite.
+(a) In tunnels (other than hard rock) you must use timber sets, steel rings, steel frames, concrete liners, or other engineered tunnel support systems.
+Every tunnel support system must be designed by a licensed professional engineer.
+Design specifications must be available at the worksite.

 (b) Portal areas.
-Portal openings and access areas shall be guarded by shoring, fencing, head walls, shotcreting, or other equivalent protection to ensure safe access of employees and equipment.
-Adjacent areas shall be scaled or otherwise secured to prevent loose soil, rock, or fractured materials from endangering the portal and access area.
+You must guard portal openings and access areas by shoring, fencing, head walls, shotcreting, or other equivalent protection to ensure safe access of employees and equipment.
+Adjacent areas must be scaled or otherwise secured to prevent loose soil, rock, or fractured materials from endangering the portal and access area.

 (c) Subsidence areas.
-The employer shall ensure ground stability in hazardous subsidence areas by shoring, by filling in, or by erecting barricades and posting warning signs to prevent entry.
+You must ensure ground stability in hazardous subsidence areas by shoring, by filling in, or by erecting barricades and posting warning signs to prevent entry.

 (d) Underground areas.

-(i)(A) A competent person shall inspect the roof, face, and walls of the work area at the start of each shift and as often as necessary to determine ground stability.
+(i)(A) A competent person must inspect the roof, face, and walls of the work area at the start of each shift and as often as necessary to determine ground stability.

-(B) Competent persons conducting such inspections shall be protected from loose ground by location, ground support, or equivalent means.
+(B) You must protect competent persons conducting such inspections from loose ground by location, ground support, or equivalent means.

-(ii) Ground conditions along haulageways and travelways shall be inspected as frequently as necessary to ensure safe passage.
+(ii) You must inspect ground conditions along haulageways and travelways as frequently as necessary to ensure safe passage.

-(iv) Torque wrenches shall be used wherever bolts that depend on torsionally applied force are used for ground support.
+(iv) You must use torque wrenches wherever bolts that depend on torsionally applied force are used for ground support.

-(v) A competent person shall determine whether rock bolts meet the necessary torque, and shall determine the testing frequency in light of the bolt system, ground conditions, and the distance from vibration sources.
+(v) A competent person must determine whether rock bolts meet the necessary torque, and must determine the testing frequency in light of the bolt system, ground conditions, and the distance from vibration sources.

-(vi) Suitable protection shall be provided for employees exposed to the hazard of loose ground while installing ground support systems.
+(vi) You must provide suitable protection for employees exposed to the hazard of loose ground while installing ground support systems.

-(vii) Support sets shall be installed so that the bottoms have sufficient anchorage to prevent ground pressures from dislodging the support base of the sets.
-Lateral bracing (collar bracing, tie rods, or spreaders) shall be provided between immediately adjacent sets to ensure added stability.
+(vii) You must install support sets so that the bottoms have sufficient anchorage to prevent ground pressures from dislodging the support base of the sets.
+You must provide lateral bracing (collar bracing, tie rods, or spreaders) between immediately adjacent sets to ensure added stability.

-(viii) Damaged or dislodged ground supports that create a hazardous condition shall be promptly repaired or replaced.
-When replacing supports, the new supports shall be installed before the damaged supports are removed.
+(viii) You must promptly repair or replace damaged or dislodged ground supports that create a hazardous condition.
+When replacing supports, you must install the new supports before the damaged supports are removed.

-(ix) A shield or other type of support shall be used to maintain a safe travelway for employees working in dead-end areas ahead of any support replacement operation.
+(ix) You must use a shield or other type of support to maintain a safe travelway for employees working in dead-end areas ahead of any support replacement operation.

-(i) Shafts and wells over 4 feet (1.219 m) in depth that employees must enter shall be supported by a steel casing, concrete pipe, timber, solid rock, or other suitable material.
+(i) Shafts and wells over 4 feet (1.219 m) in depth that employees must enter must be supported by a steel casing, concrete pipe, timber, solid rock, or other suitable material.

-(iii) After blasting operations in shafts, a competent person shall determine if the walls, ladders, timbers, blocking, or wedges have loosened.
-If so, necessary repairs shall be made before employees other than those assigned to make the repairs are allowed in or below the affected areas.
+(iii) After blasting operations in shafts, a competent person must determine if the walls, ladders, timbers, blocking, or wedges have loosened.
+If so, you must make necessary repairs before employees other than those assigned to make the repairs are allowed in or below the affected areas.

 (f) Blasting.
 This subsection applies in addition to the requirements for blasting and explosives operations, including handling of misfires, which are found in chapter 296-52

-(i) Blasting wires shall be kept clear of electrical lines, pipes, rails, and other conductive material, excluding earth, to prevent explosives initiation or employee exposure to electric current.
+(i) You must keep blasting wires clear of electrical lines, pipes, rails, and other conductive material, excluding earth, to prevent explosives initiation or employee exposure to electric current.

-(ii) Following blasting, an employee shall not enter a work area until the air quality meets the requirements of subsection (13) of this section.
+(ii) Following blasting, an employee must not enter a work area until the air quality meets the requirements of subsection (13) of this section.

-(i) A competent person shall inspect all drilling and associated equipment prior to each use.
-Equipment defects affecting safety shall be corrected before the equipment is used.
+(i) A competent person must inspect all drilling and associated equipment prior to each use.
+You must correct equipment defects affecting safety before the equipment is used.

-(ii) The drilling area shall be inspected for hazards before the drilling operation is started.
+(ii) You must inspect the drilling area for hazards before the drilling operation is started.

-(iii) Employees shall not be allowed on a drill mast while the drill bit is in operation or the drill machine is being moved.
+(iii) You must not allow employees on a drill mast while the drill bit is in operation or the drill machine is being moved.

-(iv) When a drill machine is being moved from one drilling area to another, drill steel, tools, and other equipment shall be secured and the mast shall be placed in a safe position.
+(iv) When a drill machine is being moved from one drilling area to another, you must secure drill steel, tools, and other equipment and the mast must be placed in a safe position.

-(v) Receptacles or racks shall be provided for storing drill steel located on jumbos.
+(v) You must provide receptacles or racks for storing drill steel located on jumbos.

-(vi) Employees working below jumbo decks shall be warned whenever drilling is about to begin.
+(vi) You must warn employees working below jumbo decks whenever drilling is about to begin.

-(vii) Drills on columns shall be anchored firmly before starting drilling, and shall be retightened as necessary thereafter.
+(vii) You must anchor drills on columns firmly before starting drilling, and you must retighten them as necessary thereafter.

-(viii) The employer shall provide mechanical means on the top deck of a jumbo for lifting unwieldy or heavy material.
+(viii) You must provide mechanical means on the top deck of a jumbo for lifting unwieldy or heavy material.

-(ix) When jumbo decks are over 10 feet (3.05 m) in height, the employer shall install stairs wide enough for two persons.
+(ix) When jumbo decks are over 10 feet (3.05 m) in height, the you must install stairs wide enough for two persons.

-(x) Jumbo decks more than 10 feet (3.05 m) in height shall be equipped with guardrails on all open sides, excluding access openings of platforms, unless an adjacent surface provides equivalent fall protection.
+(x) Jumbo decks more than 10 feet (3.05 m) in height must be equipped with guardrails on all open sides, excluding access openings of platforms, unless an adjacent surface provides equivalent fall protection.

-(xi) Only employees assisting the operator shall be allowed to ride on jumbos, unless the jumbo meets the requirements of subsection (20)(e) of this section.
+(xi) You must only allow employees assisting the operator to ride on jumbos, unless the jumbo meets the requirements of subsection (20)(e) of this section.

 For additional requirements relating to portable fire extinguishers see WAC 296-800-300

-(xii) Jumbos shall be chocked to prevent movement while employees are working on them.
+(xii) Jumbos must be chocked to prevent movement while employees are working on them.

-(xiii) Walking and working surfaces of jumbos shall be maintained to prevent the hazards of slipping, tripping, and falling.
+(xiii) You must maintain walking and working surfaces of jumbos to prevent the hazards of slipping, tripping, and falling.

-(xiv) Jumbo decks and stair treads shall be designed to be slip-resistant and secured to prevent accidental displacement.
+(xiv) Jumbo decks and stair treads must be designed to be slip-resistant and secured to prevent accidental displacement.

-(xv) Scaling bars shall be available at scaling operations and shall be maintained in good condition at all times.
-Blunted or severely worn bars shall not be used.
+(xv) Scaling bars must be available at scaling operations and you must maintain them in good condition at all times.
+You must not use blunted or severely worn bars.

-(xvi) Before commencing the drill cycle, the face and lifters shall be examined for misfires (residual explosives) and, if found, they shall be removed before drilling commences at the face.
-Blasting holes shall not be drilled through blasted rock (muck) or water.
+(xvi) Before commencing the drill cycle, you must examine the face and lifters for misfires (residual explosives) and, if found, you must remove them before drilling commences at the face.
+You must not drill blasting holes through blasted rock (muck) or water.

-(xvii) Employees in a shaft shall be protected either by location or by suitable barrier(s) if powered mechanical loading equipment is used to remove muck containing unfired explosives.
+(xvii) You must protect employees in a shaft either by location or by suitable barrier(s) if powered mechanical loading equipment is used to remove muck containing unfired explosives.

-(xviii) A caution sign reading "buried line," or similar wording shall be posted where air lines are buried or otherwise hidden by water or debris.
+(xviii) You must post a caution sign reading "buried line," or similar wording where air lines are buried or otherwise hidden by water or debris.

-(a) A competent person shall inspect haulage equipment before each shift.
+(a) A competent person must inspect haulage equipment before each shift.

-(i) Equipment defects affecting safety and health shall be corrected before the equipment is used.
+(i) You must correct equipment defects affecting safety and health before the equipment is used.

-(ii) Powered mobile haulage equipment shall be provided with adequate brakes.
+(ii) Powered mobile haulage equipment must be provided with adequate brakes.

-(iii) Power mobile haulage equipment, including trains, shall have audible warning devices to warn employees to stay clear.
-The operator shall sound the warning device before moving the equipment and whenever necessary during travel.
+(iii) Power mobile haulage equipment, including trains, must have audible warning devices to warn employees to stay clear.
+The operator must sound the warning device before moving the equipment and whenever necessary during travel.

-(iv) The operator shall assure that lights which are visible to employees at both ends of any mobile equipment, including a train, are turned on whenever the equipment is operating.
+(iv) The operator must ensure that lights which are visible to employees at both ends of any mobile equipment, including a train, are turned on whenever the equipment is operating.

-(v) In those cabs where glazing is used, the glass shall be safety glass, or its equivalent, and shall be maintained and cleaned so that vision is not obstructed.
+(v) In those cabs where glazing is used, the glass must be safety glass, or its equivalent, and you must maintain and clean it so that vision is not obstructed.

-(b) Antirollback devices or brakes shall be installed on inclined conveyor drive units to prevent conveyors from inadvertently running in reverse.
-Employees shall not be permitted to ride a power-driven chain, belt, or bucket conveyor unless the conveyor is specifically designed for the transportation of persons.
+(b) You must install antirollback devices or brakes on inclined conveyor drive units to prevent conveyors from inadvertently running in reverse.
+You must not permit employees to ride a power-driven chain, belt, or bucket conveyor unless the conveyor is specifically designed for the transportation of persons.